kevinlekiller/mpv_scripts/autospeed/README.md

         Self-explanatory.
     autospeed-osdkey=y                    - Key to press to show the OSD.
-        Pressing this key will display the autospeed OSD. autospeed-estfps=false     true/false - Calculate/change speed if a video has a variable fps at the cost of higher CPU usage
+        Pressing this key will display the autospeed OSD. autospeed-estfps=false     true/false - Calculate/change speed if a video has a variable fps at the cost of higher CPU usage If a video has a variable fps (frames per second), calculate / set the mpv speed based on the current video fps.
-        If a video has a variable fps (frames per second), calculate / set the mpv speed based on the current video fps.
+        This option will do nothing for most because, because only few videos have variable fps.
-        Most videos have fixed fps, so this option will not do anything for most videos.
+        Because the speed calulation must be done every time the video fps changes, this increases CPU load slightly.
-        Because the speed calulation most be done every time the video fps changes, this comes with increased CPU load.
-On my CPU, the usage goes from ~10% to ~16% with this option enabled.
+        On my CPU, mpv goes from ~10% to ~16% with this option enabled.

     Examples:
-        Setting the options at the command line: mpv file.mkv --script-opts=autospeed-xrandr=true,autospeed-minspeed=0.8,autospeed-xrandr=true
+        Setting the options at the command line: mpv file.mkv --script-opts=autospeed-xrandr=true,autospeed-minspeed=0.8
         Setting the options in ~/mpv/mpv.conf:
             script-opts=autospeed-xrandr=true,autospeed-display=HDMI1,autospeed-exitmode=0x48,autospeed-minspeed=0.9,autospeed-maxspeed=1.1,autospeed-osd=true,autospeed-osdtime=10,autospeed-osdkey=y,autospeed-estfps=true